enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/productivity/lf-file-manager.md

         lf -remote "send $id set promptfmt \"$fmt\"" }}

-If you want to print escape sequences, you may redirect 'printf' output to '/dev/tty'.
+If you want to print escape sequences, you may redirect `printf` output to `/dev/tty`.
 The following xterm specific escape sequence sets the terminal title to the working directory:

     cmd on-cd &{{